 After another year in Paris, from 1913 Peterson taught watercolor painting for six years at the Art Students League in New York in order to support her own painting.
 Extensive painting trips, including to Alaska and the Canadian Northwest, and along the American eastern seaboard and western expanse, figured in her later career.
 She continued to exhibit widely and often enjoyed sold-out shows, including at HMA in 1987.
 Her work is today represented in the Brooklyn (NY) Museum, the New York Metropolitan Museum of Art, the Pennsylvania Academy of the Fine Arts, and in many other public and private collections.

 The Windowseat continues to be a favorite of HMA visitors.
-When we showed it most recently, in early 2014 as part of Faces & Figures from the Permanent Collection, at the opening event we staged a tableau of live actors replicating this and a few other paintings; and later, a version of the tableau served as inspiration for one of Kate Worm's water color classes.
+When we showed it in early 2014 as part of Faces & Figures from the Permanent Collection, at the opening event we staged a tableau of live actors replicating this and a few other paintings; and later, a version of the tableau served as inspiration for one of Kate Worm's water color classes.
 (The children are real, but the dog is a stuffed toy.
 I know you were wondering.)